nmrML/nmrML/tools/Parser_and_Converters/Java/converter/README.md

 As nmrML intents to gather and integrate several types of data and corresponding metadata in a single file, it is necessary to process each data source separately.
 Thus, two command tools were developed.

-The first one, nmrMLcreate allows to create a new nmrML file, based on available Bruker or Varian/Agilent raw files.
+The first one, nmrMLcreate allows to create a new nmrML file, based on available Bruker, Jeol or Varian/Agilent raw files.
 ```
 $ ./bin/nmrMLcreate -h
 usage: nmrMLcreate
- -a,--acqidentifier <string>     raw spectrum identifier
  -b,--binary-data                include fid binary data
  -h,--help                       prints the help content
  -i,--inputdir <directory>       input directory